devanshi-j/Everything-about-5G/README.md

 4G - when it came, the speed of data increased.
 But, it also expanded the eco system of gagets like Tabs, VR's ete, came into existance.

+* 4G Use Cases.

+every series, music etc (multimedia). is available to them everywhere.

+Qs) But why do we need Something beyond 4G
+Reason: Mainly to reduce latency & increased relibility

+Also :
+1. So that good network quality achieved when moving, or in conjusted environments.

+2. So, to create a base of VR, 9r augmented reality.

+3. Connect everyone & everything

+*what changes will 5G bring?
+                  ⬇️
+             NR (New Radio)

+1. significantly high data rates

+2. Lower latency (reduction of delay)

+3. Uniform experience

+4. low cost per bit.

+5. performanc will be increased by upto 10x.